Firearms and shotguns

 You may apply for a firearm certificate, a shotgun certificate, or both provided you meet the required criteria.

-Once complete you should send your application with identical photographs and payment to your local firearms licensing processing centres.
+Once complete you should send your application with identical photographs and payment to your local firearms licensing processing centre, which you can find on this page.

 On receipt of your application, your enquiry will be allocated to a local Firearm Enquiry Officer (FEO).
 They will carry our enquiry including interviewing your referees, background checks, and a home visit and security check.